dennislee22/dennislee22.github.io/docs/cdppvc/dsconsole.md

     ![](../../assets/images/dsconsole/cmds.png)

-2. The system will redirect to the following page.
+2. The system will redirect the browser to the following page.
+Click `Management Console`.

     ![](../../assets/images/dsconsole/dsmenu.png)